Giants vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has put up 134 hits with 29 doubles, two triples, 18 home runs and 53 walks.
+- Semien has collected 135 hits with 29 doubles, three triples, 18 home runs and 53 walks.
 He has driven in 72 runs with 10 stolen bases.

 Semien Recent Games